 World War II Invasion Beaches

 I am fascinated by all things World War II, and I couldn’t pass up the chance to visit the invasion beaches of Normandy.
-These were the beaches where thousands of American and allied troops first landed in Europe and gave their lives to turn the tide of the war against the nazis.
-To me these beaches represent a strong sense of American patriotism and sacrifice.
-I really wanted not only to visit them, see and experience them with my own eyes, I wanted to do so with my family and my daughter.
-My vision of what I hoped for of course was completely different than expected.
-We were exhausted, the drive was long, the weather cold with bouts of freezing rain and fierce wind off of the ocean, which made it hard to appreciate these historical places.
-But we did our best and we were still able to see Omaha Beach and Pointe du Hoc before returning to Paris on a very long drive.
+These beaches were where thousands of American and Allied troops first landed in Europe, sacrificing their lives to turn the tide of the war against the Nazis.
+To me, these sites represent a profound sense of American patriotism and sacrifice.
+I wanted not only to visit them and experience their significance firsthand but also to share this moment with my family and my daughter.

 Cliffs of Pointe du Hoc

-Point do Hoc a fortified cliffside with many bunkers and large guns that overlooked the beaches of Normandy was a key site needed to be defeated by the allies to ensure the success of the beach landings in the area.
-The Nazis were so well fortified that the mission to scale the cliffs by American special forces was practically a suicide mission.
-In the end the Nazis were defeated in one of the most heroic battles of the war but at a great cost.
-Today many nazi bunkers are well preserved and can be visited.
-The whole cliffside is still pock marked with bomb craters.
-We attempted to walk around Point du Hoc but it was just too cold to enjoy it.
+Pointe du Hoc, a fortified cliffside overlooking the beaches of Normandy, was a crucial site that the Allies needed to capture to ensure the success of the beach landings in the area.
+The Nazis had fortified the position so heavily that the mission to scale the cliffs by American special forces was practically a suicide mission.
+Ultimately, the Allies succeeded in defeating the Nazis in one of the most heroic battles of the war, but it came at a great cost.

 Cliffs of Pointe du Hoc